dvdalves/send-email-api/README.md

-# API de Envio de E-mail em .NET
+# Email Sending API in .NET

-Esta API em .NET permite enviar e-mails utilizando o protocolo SMTP de forma simples e eficiente.
+This .NET API allows sending emails using the SMTP protocol in a simple and efficient way.

-## Tecnologias Utilizadas
+## Technologies Used

-- .NET 8
+* .NET 8
-- C#
+* C#
-- SMTP
+* SMTP